-Our franchisees, which as of December 29, 2015 operated approximately 54 percent of our bakery-cafes, are comprised of 33 franchise groups with an average of approximately 32 bakery-cafes per group.
+Our franchisees, which as of December 27, 2016 operated approximately 56 percent of our bakery-cafes, are comprised of 35 franchise groups with an average of approximately 32 bakery-cafes per group.
 We are selective in granting franchises, and applicants must meet specific criteria in order to gain consideration for a franchise.
 Generally, our franchisees must be well-capitalized to open bakery-cafes, meet a negotiated development schedule, and have a proven track record as a multi-unit restaurant operator.
 Additional qualifications include minimum net worth and liquidity requirements, infrastructure and resources to meet our development schedule, and a commitment to the development of our brand.
 If all of these qualifications are not met, we may still consider granting a franchise depending on the market and the particular circumstances.

-As of December 29, 2015, we had 1,071 franchise-operated bakery-cafes operating throughout the United States and in Ontario, Canada, and we have received commitments to open 128 additional franchise-operated bakery-cafes.
+As of December 27, 2016, we had 1,134 franchise-operated bakery-cafes operating throughout the United States and in Ontario, Canada, and we have received commitments to open 153 additional franchise-operated bakery-cafes.
 The timetables for opening these bakery-cafes are generally established in our Area Development Agreements, or ADAs, with franchisees, which provide for the majority of these planned bakery-cafes to open within the next five years.
 The ADAs require a franchisee to develop a specified number of bakery-cafes on or before specified dates.
 If a franchisee fails to develop bakery-cafes on schedule, we have the right to terminate the ADA and develop Company-owned locations or develop locations through new franchisees in that market.
 We may exercise one or more alternative remedies to address defaults by area developers, including not only development defaults, but also defaults in complying with our operating and brand standards and other covenants under the ADAs and franchise agreements.
 We may waive compliance with certain requirements under our ADAs and franchise agreements if we determine such action is warranted under the particular circumstances.

 Pursuant to a typical ADA, we receive a franchise fee of \$35,000 per bakery-cafe (of which we generally receive \$5,000 at the signing of the ADA and \$30,000 at or before the bakery-cafe opening) and continuing royalties, which are generally five percent of net sales per bakery-cafe.
-Franchise royalties and fees in fiscal 2015 were \$138.6 million, or 5.2 percent of our total revenues.
+Franchise royalties and fees in fiscal 2016 were \$155.3 million, or 5.6 percent of our total revenues.
 Our franchise-operated bakery-cafes follow the same protocol for in-store operating standards, product quality, menu, site selection, and bakery-cafe construction as Company-owned bakery-cafes.
 Generally, franchisees are required to purchase all of their fresh dough and other products from us or sources approved by us.
 Our fresh dough facility system supplies fresh dough and other products to substantially all franchise-operated bakery-cafes.
 We do not generally finance franchisee construction or ADA payments.
-From time to time and on a limited basis, we may provide certain development or real estate services to franchise-operated bakery-cafes, for a fee, limited information technology services and access to information technology infrastructure supporting operational initiatives.
-As of December 29, 2015, we did not hold an equity interest in any of our franchise-operated bakery-cafes.
+From time to time and on a limited basis, we may provide certain development or real estate services to franchisees in exchange for a payment equal to the total costs of the services plus an additional fee.
+We also provide to our franchise-operated bakery-cafes, for a fee, limited information technology services and access to information technology infrastructure supporting operational initiatives.
+As of December 27, 2016, we did not hold an equity interest in any of our franchise-operated bakery-cafes.